-Cindy arrived at Lily’s Dream Hotel And Suites on time, at 6am, Monday morning, to start her new job as the Head of Catering.
-Even though it was a very early hour, she was so excited to have the job, her dream job.
-And she also knew, deep down, that part of that excitement was because she would be working closely with Ope, and seeing him again.
+Cindy arrived at Lily’s Dream Hotel and Suites on time at 6 am, Monday morning, to start her new job as the Head of Catering.
+Though it was a very early hour, she was thrilled to have the job, her dream job.
+And she also knew, deep down, that part of her excitement was because she would be working closely with Ope and seeing him again.

-She really wasn’t sure what her job entailed, but she took some initiative, while she waited for her Boss to show up.
-That didn’t happen until 9:30am, and by then, she had already studied the menus, taken account of their stock, and even inspected the utensils and appliances, as well as supervised the preparations and set up for Breakfast.
-She had some suggestions for how to improve on the menu, and was eager to share her ideas with Promise.
+She really wasn’t sure what her job entailed, but she took some initiative while she waited for her boss to show up.
+That didn’t happen until 9:30 am.
+By then, Cindy had already studied the menus, taken account of their stock, and even inspected the utensils and appliances.
+She’d also supervised the preparations and set up for breakfast.
+She had some suggestions for how to improve on the menu and was eager to share her ideas with Promise.

-“Good morning, Madam,” Cindy stood up and greeted her Boss, Promise, when she walked through the double doors of the kitchen area.
+“Good morning, madam,” Cindy stood up and greeted her boss when she walked through the double doors of the kitchen area.

-“Of course, Madam.
-I reserved your plate,” Cindy said, as she quickly retrieved a tray from one of the industrial ovens.
-She’d wrapped the food neatly, anticipating that her boss would probably want to sample the food.
+“Of course, madam.
+I reserved your plate,” Cindy said as she quickly retrieved a tray from one of the industrial ovens.
+She’d wrapped the food neatly, anticipating that her boss would probably want to sample it.

-Promise was surprised.
+Promise looked at Cindy, stunned.
 She hadn’t been serious.
 But Cindy was already proving Ope right.
 “Oh, Okay.
 Thanks,” was all she could say.
 Cindy brought her a wrapped cutlery set.
 The food looked mouth-watering delicious.
 Promise scooped some scrambled eggs into her mouth.
 It tasted better than it looked!
 She put her fork down.

-Ummm… She was too good.
-Promise worried if she wouldn’t fall in love with her herself.
+Hmmm… She was too good.
+Promise worried if she wouldn’t fall in love with Cindy herself.
 “Go on…”